 The big deal is when we have to think of an image metaphor to replace our words so people can convey our message.
-Luckily, Prezi Next has made this process a lot easier.
+Luckily, Prezi Present has made this process a lot easier.
 Today, Prezi is in partnership with Unsplash, a massive library of royalty-free images ready to use in your presentation.
-Either way, if you are a paid user or a free user, you will access some images to create a better presentation.
+Either way, if you are a paid user or a free user, you will access some cool images to create better presentations.

 How to access the royalty-free image library?

 A great advantage is that we can access the Unsplash library directly from the Prezi editor, having the possibility to search and view the images before importing them to our project.
 To do a proper search, we need to make it by keywords, and some related images will show up in the library.
 We can then click on the chosen one or drag and drop it where we want it in the presentation.

 There is also an extensive icon library powered by Noun Project, in which icons are displayed and divided into different categories.
 Icons work as image metaphors, too, and it is up to us to find the best way to express a message through them.

 There are more than 50,000 icons available that are fully scalable, meaning that you can zoom in as close as you want without worrying about them getting pixelated or fuzzy.
 The only disadvantage is that the Noun Project library of icons is available for paid users; free users will have only a few icons available.